Andikss/Andikss/README.md

 # Junior Developer 📝

 Hello there!
 I'm Andika Dwi Saputra, and I'm currently in an internship program at Akastra Toyota as a Junior Developer.
-Feel free to check out my portfolio! ->[andikss.github.io](https://github.com/matiassingers/awesome-readme)

-## 📊 Skillset Proficiency
+## 🛠️ Ability toolkit

-Iam using a few of common technologies.
-Let's breakdown it :
+Can't program everything by myself, can I?
+Here are all the tools that help me complete all my projects!
 #### Programming Language
 <div style="display: flex; flex-direction: row;">
     <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/>